ignatov/intellij-erlang/README.md

 Also you can read some [tips and tricks](http://tomaszdziurko.pl/2011/09/developing-plugin-intellij-idea-some-tips-and-links/).

 ## Compilation and running
-The recent build supports compiling and running Erlang projects.

-You need to specify module name, function name and input parameters in run configuration setting.
-Enjoy!
+You need to specify module name, function name and input parameters in run configuration setting or you might move the cursor on the function and press **Crtl + Shift + F10**.

 ![Compilation and run](https://github.com/ignatov/intellij-erlang/raw/master/images/hello-run-configuration.png)